 Adam Grant Teaches You The Right Way To Give And Take

 Adam Grant is the youngest tenured and highest rated professor at the Wharton School of Business at the University of Pennsylvania.
-The New York Times Magazine recently did a feature on him, his unique work style and his new book, Give and Take: A Revolutionary Approach to Success.
+He is the author of the excellent book, Give and Take: A Revolutionary Approach to Success.

 I spoke with Adam about how nice guys finish last and first, what really leads to expertise and how empathy can beat objectivity, among other things.